cba85/telegram-wiptimelinebot/README.md

 ### Manual deployment

-You just need to add node and [pupeeter](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-on-heroku) buildpack.
+You just need to add node buildpack.

 Then, set up your env credentials based on `.env.example` file.
 Set up `APP_ENV=heroku`.
 You don't need to setup `MYSQL*` credentials for MySQL because the script will automatically use Heroku `JAWSDB_MARIA_URL`.